-Common Motorcycle Accident Injuries
+Common Motorcycle Collision Injuries

-Motorcycle accidents might not happen more often than other motor vehicle accidents, but they result in fatalities nearly 29 times more frequently.
-Injuries in motorcycle accidents can easily be life-threatening due to the vulnerability of the riders to external elements.
-Serious to catastrophic injuries such as broken bones, brain injuries, and spinal cord damage are all common outcomes of motorcycle accidents in Nassau County.
+Motorcycle collisions might not happen more often than other motor vehicle collisions, but they result in fatalities nearly 29 times more frequently, according to the NHTSA.
+Injuries in motorcycle collisions can easily be life-threatening due to the vulnerability of the riders to external elements.
+Serious-to-catastrophic injuries, such as broken bones, brain injuries, and spinal cord damage, are all common outcomes of motorcycle collisions in Nassau County.

 - Road rash.
 Although protective gear can help prevent road rash, the skin can still suffer significant scrapes and abrasions when the forces of a crash cause the rider to skid or slide on the asphalt at high speed.
 Road rash can result in permanent scars and traumatic tattooing from debris embedding in the skin.